-The Institute's Community Fellows Program (CFP) aims to ground emerging nonprofit and community leaders in the systemic context of social change work, provide key nonprofit management and leadership skills, and embed students in a robust professional network to propel their careers.
+The Institute's Community Fellows Program (CFP) invests in the next generation of nonprofit and community leaders dedicated to social change by advancing their leadership skills, increasing their social capital, and embedding students in a robust professional network to propel their careers.

-CFP is a fully-funded, highly competitive one year fellowship that meets in Boston.
-Students become part of a growing network of change leaders and can leverage the relationships and the skills they attain in the program to rise in the sector.
+CFP is a fully-funded, one year fellowship that meets in Boston.
+Each year, the fellows chosen will become part of a growing network of change leaders who will rise together in the field.

-- Access to additional resources through the Institute’s network, which include current students, alumni, faculty, community partners, and the Tisch College community
+Access to additional resources through the Institute’s network, which include other leaders in the sector, current students, alumni, faculty, community partners, and the Tisch College community

 You'll walk away with:

-- A comprehensive foundation in the broad range of skills required to manage and lead within an organization
+A comprehensive foundation in the broad range of skills required to advance in organizational leadership

 The Community Fellows Program is a fully-funded fellowship for one academic year.
 Students do not pay tuition for this program.